Class / Module Timetables

 ULR modules include General Education Modules (GEM), Singapore Studies (SS) and Breadth modules (U9).
 These modules are available for bidding from Round 2A till Round 3B, with the exception of Serviced ULR modules, whereby Engineering students may start bidding from Round 1A.

 Serviced ULR modules are specially “reserved” modules for engineering students.
-To allow you to have first priority for the below modules, the default module type codes have been set to <Compulsory Cross Faculty Modules 29> so that you can start bidding from Round 1A.
+To allow you to have first priority for the below modules, the default module type codes have been set to so that you can start bidding from Round 1A.
 The module type codes will be changed back to their default module type code only after CORS has ended. (see flow chart)